 The course includes:

-* A common-core syllabus, from October to January, covering the areas of ethics and epistemology, epidemiology, biostatistics, health economics, analysis of health policies and safety and health.
+- A common-core syllabus, from October to December, covering the fundamental of public health: ethics, epistemology, epidemiology, biostatistics, health economics, health policy analysis, overall health and safety.

 Specialist subjects, from January to May, chosen from the following options:

 - Risques, environnement, travail et maladies chroniques (Course coordinator: William Dab).